 - Increased occurrence of vector-based disease outbreaks such as chikungunya, dengue, malaria or encephalitides (e.g. TBE).

 - Wildfires lead to injury and death, affect mental health and destroy livelihoods.

-Example ‚Bicycle instead of car‘: In their everyday mobility, especially city dwellers have the opportunity to protect climate and their health at the same time.
-According to the Federal Environment Agency (Umwelt-Bundesamt), regular cycling increases life expectancy by 3-14 months.
+- Example, ‚Bicycle instead of car‚: In their everyday mobility, especially city dwellers have the opportunity to protect climate and their health at the same time.
+According to the Federal Environment Agency (Umwelt-Bundesamt), regular cycling increases life expectancy by 3–14 months.
 In contrast, the associated risks of increased exposure to particulate matter and accidents are negligible.
 In addition, according to the University of Utrecht, cycling has a positive influence on our mental health and cyclists have the most positive image of their commute (Wild, Woodward, 2019).

 We are experimenting with strategic actions as ‚change agents‘ aiming towards transformative action in several fields.
-Similar to Fridays for Future we are active on the streets, but we keep looking for different ways to act depending on windows of opportunity and our respective environments.

 Demonstrations and vigils: The For Future movement and especially the climate strikes of Fridays for Future have been the driving force of an increasing social pressure for more climate justice in recent years.
-We are also present at climate strikes and organise demonstrations and vigils ourselves.
+We are also present at climate strikes and organize demonstrations and vigils ourselves.

 Resources on climate crisis and health

 Health for Furture was founded in August 2019 as a movement and action forum.
 Health for Future was initiated by the German Climate Change and Health Alliance (KLUG e.V.).